Works Progress Administration: Federal Theatre Project

 In 1929, Broadway alone had employed upwards of 25,000 workers, onstage and backstage; in 1933, only 4,000 still had jobs.
-The Actors’ Dinner Club and the Actors’ Betterment Association were giving out free meals every day.
+The Actors' Dinner Club and the Actors' Betterment Association were giving out free meals every day.
 Every theatrical district in the country suffered as audiences dwindled.
 The New Deal project was directed by playwright Hallie Flanagan, and employed 12,700 performers and staff at its peak.
 They presented more than 1,000 performances each month to almost one million people, produced 1,200 plays in the four years it was established, and introduced 100 new playwrights.
 Many performers later became successful in Hollywood including Orson Welles, John Houseman, Burt Lancaster, Joseph Cotten, Canada Lee, Will Geer, Joseph Losey, Virgil Thomson, Nicholas Ray, E.G. Marshall and Sidney Lumet.
 The Federal Theatre Project was the first project to end; it was terminated in June 1939 after Congress zeroed out the funding.

 Federal Writers' Project

 This project was directed by Henry Alsberg and employed 6,686 writers at its peak in 1936.
-By January 1939, more than 275 major books and booklets had been published by the FWP.
-Most famously, the FWP created the American Guide Series, which produced thorough guidebooks for every state that include descriptions of towns, waterways, historic sites, oral histories, photographs, and artwork.
+The FWP created the American Guide Series which, when completed, consisted of 378 books and pamphlets providing a thorough analysis of the history, social life and culture for every state, city and village in the United States including descriptions of towns, waterways, historic sites, oral histories, photographs, and artwork.
 An association or group that put up the cost of publication sponsored each book, the cost was anywhere from $5,000 to $10,000.
 In almost all cases, the book sales were able to reimburse their sponsors.
 Additionally, another important part of this project was to record oral histories to create archives such as the Slave Narratives and collections of folklore.
 These writers also participated in research and editorial services to other government agencies.

 Historical Records Survey

 This project was the smallest of Federal Project Number One and served to identify, collect, and conserve United States' historical records.
-It is one of the biggest bibliographical efforts and was directed by Dr. Luther H. Evans.
+It is one of the biggest bibliographical efforts and was directed by Luther H. Evans.
 At its peak, this project employed more than 4,400 workers.